Sounds in Sci-Fi cinema and television do matter. Now, why would I say that?

 Creators vs. Studios

 Today it’s like the big studios and creators are not on the same page.
 Like throwing whatever in a pot and expect something hopefully good to come out of it.
-Since the studios have the money pot, if they say jump, creators jump (most of times).
+Since the studios have the money pot, if they say jump, creators jump (most of the time).

 Most of it has to do with the growing social media platforms and how studios are perceived in the media.
 Today there is too much focus on the headlines than the final product (the movie or TV show).